booktrailer/Monkey-App/README.md

 This project is a timer uses buttons that the user can click to start the timer.
 The timer can also be paused or canceled, and right-clicking the buttons will delete them.
 You can add your own times in a form.

+Compaired to the many other ugly and ad-hungry options out there, this website is extremely easy to use.
+Search up "timer" and go to one that is not the google one and you'll know what I mean.